Exact big Ramsey degrees for finitely constrained binary free amalgamation classes: Conclusion and future directions

 \subsection{Enumerating big Ramsey degrees and asymptotics}

-It turns out that the question ``What are the big Ramsey degrees of some structure $\mathbf A$ in some structure $\mathbf B$?'' splits naturally into two parts -- characterizing the big Ramsey degrees by some combinatorial objects (which is what we have done in this paper), and actually counting these objects, which belongs to the area of enumerative combinatorics.

-So far there hasn't been much success in obtaining ``nice'' explicit formulas for big Ramsey degrees.
-One notable exception is the class of finite linear orders, where the big Ramsey degree of the linear order with $k$ elements is precisely $\tan^{(2k-1)}(0)$.
+After characterizing the big Ramsey degrees of $\bA\in \cK$ by some combinatorial objects as is done in this paper, it remains to actually count these objects, which becomes an intriguing problem enumerative combinatorics.
+One notable result is that in the class of finite linear orders, the big Ramsey degree of the $k$-element linear order is precisely $\tan^{(2k-1)}(0)$.
 Similar results for the class of finite linear orders with an equivalence relation with $n$ many equivalence classes were obtained in \cite{LNVTS} and explicit formulas for all circular directed graphs were obtained in \cite{Barbosa}, see also~\cite{Larson}.

-It seems likely that for most other cases, such nice explicit formulas simply do not exist.
+It seems likely that for most other cases, such nice explicit formulas do not exist.
 A more tractable problem would be to characterize the asymptotic growth of the big Ramsey degrees for certain distinguished sequences of structures from a given \fr class.
-For instance, the end of Example~\ref{Exa:3FreeDiaries} suggests the problem of understanding the growth of the function which sends the number $n$ to the big Ramsey degree of the $n$-element anti-clique in $\c{G}_3$; the same problem makes sense in the class $\c{G}_m$ of finite $K_m$-free graphs for any $m$.
+For instance, the end of Example~\ref{Exa:3FreeDiaries} suggests the problem of understanding the growth of the function which sends the number $n$ to the big Ramsey degree of the $n$-element anti-clique in $\c{G}_3$; the same problem makes sense for any finitely-constrained binary free amalgamation class.